Bayesian Multi-line Intensity Mapping: Introduction

-Another approach to mitigate line confusion in LIM involves leveraging the correlation between pairs of observed frequencies containing different lines from the same redshift.
-This correlation arises because these frequencies trace the same underlying LSS, while the interlopers in each channel of the pair are uncorrelated, originating from distinct line-of-sight (LoS) distances. \citet{2020ApJ...901..142C} utilize this information to extract the intensity map from individual lines in LIM using a spectral template fitting technique.
+Another approach for mitigating line confusion in LIM involves leveraging the correlation between pairs of observed frequencies containing different lines from the same redshift.
+This correlation arises because these frequencies trace the same underlying LSS, while the interlopers in each channel of the pair are uncorrelated, originating from distinct line-of-sight (LOS) distances. \citet{2020ApJ...901..142C} utilize this information to extract an intensity map from individual lines in LIM using a spectral-template-fitting technique.
 In addition, previous studies have explored the possibility of probing cross-spectra between two different lines within the same or different LIM datasets \citep{2010JCAP...11..016V,2011JCAP...08..010V,2012ApJ...745...49G,2016ApJ...833..153S,2023arXiv231208471R}.
-Furthermore, some proposed methods usr combinations of multiple cross-line power spectra to estimate the auto spectrum of individual lines \citep{2019ApJ...874..133B,2021JCAP...05..068S,2023arXiv230800749M}.
-The cross bispectrum of two lines can also achieve similar results in the same spirit \citep{2018ApJ...867...26B}.
+Furthermore, some proposed methods use combinations of multiple cross-line power spectra to estimate the autospectrum of individual lines \citep{2019ApJ...874..133B,2021JCAP...05..068S,2023arXiv230800749M}.
+The cross-bispectrum of two lines can also achieve similar results in the same spirit \citep{2018ApJ...867...26B}.